 A Part 9 Debt Agreement discharge is your chance for a fresh financial start.
-Your debts are repaid, your financial slate is clear and you are in a position to start over.
+Your debts are repaid, your financial slate is clean and you are in a position to start over.
 It can be difficult to know where to start and you might be worried about making financial decisions.
-Here is what you need to know once receive a Part 9 Debt Agreement discharge.
+Here is what you need to know once you receive a Part 9 Debt Agreement discharge.

 When are you discharged from a Part 9 Debt Agreement?

 Provided you meet your obligations, your Debt Agreement will be removed from your credit file after 5 years (unless your debt agreement is over a longer term).
-Your name will also be removed from the National Personal Insolvency Index (NPII) after 5 years from the date your entered into the Debt Agreement, provided you complete the agreement (unless your debt agreement is over a longer term).
+Your name will also be removed from the National Personal Insolvency Index (NPII) after 5 years from the date you entered into the Debt Agreement, provided you complete the agreement (unless your debt agreement is over a longer term).